The big idea

 The deployment and security boundary

 Voyant’s tenancy model is deliberately simple: one Postgres database and one runtime per organization.
 Isolation is enforced at the deployment boundary, not by in-process middleware that filters rows by tenant id.
 This is a foundational decision.
 It removes a whole class of cross-tenant data-leak bugs, keeps queries simple, and makes each customer’s data physically separate.
-When you deploy to Voyant Cloud, the platform provisions and manages that per-organization runtime and database for you.Where to go next
+When you deploy to Voyant, the platform provisions and manages that per-organization runtime and database for you.Where to go next

 Glossary